 mindfulness + compassion-focused psychotherapist + counsellor in London

-Lokadhi is a mindfulness-based and compassion-focused therapist and mindfulness trainer in north London
+Lokadhi is a mindfulness-based + compassion-focused therapist + mindfulness trainer based in central + north London

-Therapy, mindfulness and self-compassion can both help us unfold to become our true selves.
-I am a mindfulness therapist based at the City Therapy Rooms in Holborn, London EC4 and Barnsbury Therapy Rooms in Islington, London N1, providing both long-term therapy and time-limited counselling – depending on your situation and needs.
-I'm also a teacher and trainer, offering courses and workshops in mindfulness and compassion-focused approaches Highbury and Islington.
+Therapy, mindfulness and self-compassion can help us unfold to become our true selves.
+I am a psychotherapist incorporating mindfulness and compassion-based approaches in my work - practising from the City Therapy Rooms in Holborn, London EC4 and Barnsbury Therapy Rooms in Islington, London N1.

-I have a deep belief in the potential of mindfulness to bring greater richness and awareness into everyday life.
+I have a deep belief in the potential of mindfulness and self-compassion to bring greater richness and awareness into everyday life.
 Mindfulness and self-compassion are powerful and effective vehicles for change: by being more present with our actual experience, and turning towards it with compassion, we are more able to embrace change.

 I hope this website will answer the questions you may have about what I do.
 If my approach appeals to you, please get in touch.